Critical sets of random smooth functions on compact manifolds: Introduction

 The present paper is structured as follows.
 Section \ref{s: int} contains the formulation and the proof of the key integral formula (\ref{eq: rho-prob}), including several reformulations in the language of random processes.
 In this section we also present a simple application of this formula to the number of critical points of random spherical harmonics of large degree on $S^2$.
 This sheds additional light on a recent result of Nazarov and Sodin \cite{NS} on the number of nodal domains of random spherical harmonics.
 More precisely, the inequality (\ref{eq: zonal}) shows that the expected number $\delta_n$ of zonal domain on $S^2$ of a random harmonic polynomial of large degree $n$ satisfies the upper bound $\delta_n <0.29 n^2$.

 Section \ref{s: main1} contains the proof of the asymptotic estimate (\ref{eq: main1}) and Section \ref{s: asy} contains the proof of the estimate (\ref{eq: main2}).

-For the reader's convenience we have included in Appendix \ref{s: gauss} a coordinate-free, brief survey of several facts about Gaussian measures and Gaussian processes in a form adapted to the applications in this paper.
+In our experience, many basic probabilistic technologies are not that familiar to an audience with a more geometric background.
+With this audience in mind we decided to include in Appendix \ref{s: gauss} a coordinate-free, brief survey of several facts about Gaussian measures and Gaussian processes in a form adapted to the applications in this paper.
 Appendix \ref{s: rand-sym} contains a detailed description of a $3$-parameter family of Gaussian measures on the space $\eS_m$ of real, symmetric $m\times m$ matrices.
 These measures play a central role in the proof of (\ref{eq: main1}) and we could not find an appropriate reference for the mostly elementary facts discussed in this appendix.
-Appendix \ref{s: b} contains the computations of several Gaussian integrals involving random $2\times 2$ matrices.
+Appendix \ref{s: b} contains the computations of a Gaussian integral involving random $2\times 2$ matrices.